Namibia Entry Requirements

 Documents to Have Ready

-Must be valid for at least 6 months beyond your intended departure date from Namibia, with at least 2 blank visa pages (preferably consecutive).
-Damaged passports may be rejected.
+Must be valid for at least six months beyond your intended departure date from Namibia and have at least two blank pages.

 Proof of Accommodation